Skip to Content

 Rules and regulations regarding the flying of drones over the Presidio's interior lands.

-Launching, Landing, and Operating Drones in Presidio Area B
+Operating Drones in the Presidio

 Presidio A/B map that shows that the Presidio Trust manages Area B interior lands and the National Park Service manages Area A coastal lands.